microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/cost/Get-FinOpsCostExport.md

 The **Get-FinOpsCostExport** command gets a list of Cost Management exports for a given scope.

-This command has been tested with the following API versions:
+This command was tested with the following API versions:

 - 2023-07-01-preview (default) – Enables FocusCost and other datasets.
 - 2023-08-01